 The standard bus route from Lima to Tarapoto heads along the north coast of Peru, passing through Trujillo and then onto Chiclayo.

 The bus trip between Lima and Tarapoto takes a whopping 28 hours on average, give or take a couple of hours depending on things such as weather and road conditions.
 Three of Peru’s larger bus companies offer a direct service along the route: TEPSA, Civa, and Movil Tours.
-Prices range from about S/.100 to S/.160 (you can compare rates on the Busportal website).
-A handful of smaller bus companies also run along the route, but it’s worth paying a little extra for one of the more established operators (I recommend Movil Tours for the Lima to Tarapoto trip).
+A handful of smaller bus companies also run along the route, but it’s worth paying a little extra for one of the more established operators.

 If you’re traveling slowly and want to break up the trip along this route, you’ll find some interesting places to stop for a day or two.
 On the north coast, you can stop in Chiclayo, with its archaeological sites and excellent museums, and/or Trujillo, which also has archaeological sites, an impressive colonial city center, and great food.
-Further inland, you can take the short detour to Chachapoyas to see Kuelap Fortress and Gocta Waterfall, or stop in Moyobamba for orchids and a dip in the hot springs.
+Further inland, you can take the short detour to Chachapoyas or stop in Moyobamba for orchids and a dip in the hot springs.

-If you’re lucky, this route can actually be quicker than the more standard route along the coast and inland via Chiclayo, even though there are no direct buses*.
+If you’re lucky, this route can actually be quicker than the more standard route along the coast and inland via Chiclayo, even though there are no direct buses.
 A bus from Lima to Huánuco takes about 12 hours, followed by a couple of hours by bus or shared taxi from Huánuco to Tingo Maria.
 Smaller regional bus companies operating between Lima and Huánuco include Leon de Huánuco and Transmar.
-From Tingo Maria to Tarapoto takes about eight hours (sometimes less).
-The total travel time, therefore, is potentially about 22 to 24 hours -- at least four hours shorter than route one above.
+From Tingo Maria to Tarapoto takes about eight hours.
+The total travel time is potentially about 22 to 24 hours—at least four hours shorter than route one option.
 Of course, you’ll probably have to change vehicles at least twice, maybe four times, so this can easily add on a few hours while you wait for the next stage to start.

 Many people travel to Tarapoto with the intention of then heading to Iquitos by boat.
-This is done through the port in Yurimaguas, located about 44 miles (as the crow flies) north-northeast of Tarapoto.
-Minibuses and shared taxis leave regularly from Tarapoto to Yurimaguas, costing S/.10 to S/.20 per person.
-It takes about two hours, with the first hour taking you along a winding route through the jungle-covered foothills of the Andes mountain range.
+This is done through the port in Yurimaguas, located about 44 miles north-northeast of Tarapoto.
+Minibuses and shared taxis leave regularly from Tarapoto to Yurimaguas.
+It takes about two hours, with the first hour going along a winding route through the jungle-covered foothills of the Andes Mountain range.
 If you suffer from car sickness, you might want to mentally and physically prepare yourself for this particular section.

 Once you're in Yurimaguas, you can head down to the port to organize your boat trip from Yurimaguas to Iquitos, which takes about three days.